gmatteo/cecam_tutorial_2017/ex_mpi_helloworld/README.md

     $ mpirun -n 1 ./a.out

-The code will ask you to enter the number of points to compute pi.
+The code will ask for the number of points to compute pi.
 Enter `n = 10000`.
-You should get something like:
+You should get in output:

     Enter number of points for integration, input n <= 0 to skip.
     1000
     With n: 1000 Pi is approximately: 3.1415927369231227 Error is: 0.0000000833333296

-Now run with two cores with:
+Now run with two cores with the command:

     $ mpirun -n 2 ./a.out